 Nunavut’s vast expanse of uninhabited territory means that you get to experience adventure travel at its finest.
 Unlike Iceland that has a record 3 million visitors per year or Norway that has even more, Naujaat received only 30 tourists in 2016.
 This year, we were only the 8-9 people to visit this Arctic community in Nunavut.

 This means that travelers are truly able to experience Nunavut through the eyes of a local.
 There are no large stores, no chain hotels, and there is absolutely no fighting with your fellow tourist to get the best photo.
 Thousands of folks flock to Churchhill, Manitoba for their Arctic experience, but are left fighting with all the other visitors.
-Only one province away, Nunavut sits welcoming visitors with open arms and completely epic locations unspoiled by consumerism.
+Only one territory away, Nunavut sits welcoming visitors with open arms and completely epic locations unspoiled by consumerism.

 #8.
 Summer Weather in Nunavut Isn’t That Bad, But Winter Weather Gets Freezing